beilQCA/7515QCA-Assessment2/index.md

 The motor leads are connected to the lab power and cranked up.
 Video showing this below...

 [![vimeo test video](_MG_3479.JPG)](https://vimeo.com/418260176)

+I'm thrilled at the smooth operation of the motor/orbital housing assembly - there are no vibrations and it's virtually quiet apart from the sound of the air movement.

+Next, I wire up the APA102 RGB LED strip to the raspberry pi zero w and run a basic python script to test that the LEDs are actually working... no sign of life.
+I then use an Arduino UNO, wire up the strip and upload a test script... this time all the LEDs illuminate but the UNO continuously shorts and reboots.
+Not a good sign!
+Next, I cut the strip in half hoping that the line error is occurring in that section.
+Still shorting :( I shorten the strip to the size needed for the project, and again the UNO is shorting.
+Panic sets in... what can I do?
+I pull out my old LightStick project as it too used an APA102 strip however it is glued fast to the aluminium bar and there is no way I can remove it without destroying it.

+At this point, I've resigned to the fact that the strip has been sitting around too long (about 5 years) so decide to buy a last-minute replacement.
+Have ordered a half-meter strip from au-rs-online.com and it should be here within 5 days...

+In the meantime, I have installed piduino on my windows machine so that I can cross-compile arduino sketches that can run on the Raspberry Pi.
+This will allow me to develop C code on the PC which will run very efficiently as opposed to python which is interpreted - and on a little RPi0W that will make all the difference to the system running or not.
+However, I would ideally like to develop an Android app in React Native to provide an easy-to-use GUI allowing user files to be uploaded to the pi and displayed.
+Realistically, this isn't likely to happen in time although it is something I will definately be implementing to finish the project - if not in time for this assessment.

 ### BoM ###